Product Management, Figma MVP

 The Challenge

-• How to bring the product to market
+How to bring that solution to market

 II.
 My Role